AppEsteem/Samples/verifyseal.md

-# How to Use VerifySeal Tool
+# How to Use the VerifySeal Tool

 ## What is the VerifySeal Tool?